unwireddevices/openwrt/README.md

 Run *cd chaos && ./scripts/feeds update -a && ./scripts/feeds install -a* after downloading.

+Patches are splitted into separate files to make it easier to create your own configuration.
+If you are ok with Unwired One's default firmware configuration, it's ok to apply all patches at once.

-*patch -p0 &lt; unwired.patch* — adds Unwired One board to the list of targets.
+*patch -p0 &lt; unwired.patch* — adds Unwired One board to the list of targets, changes some configuration files to reflect One's default settings.
 Run *touch target/linux/***/Makefile* after applying it.

 *patch -p0 &lt; avrdude.patch* — adds AVRDude package